 - Embroidery thread organizer.
 As if made for storing color chips, this hinged container is the right size for color chips.
 Add another container if you branch out into other brands’ color chip collections.
 And they stack nicely.

 Lid it and Label it

 Sort and put your color chips in baggies in a small storage container with a lid.
 You won’t be tempted to put anything else in there and it won’t fit anyway.
-They are essential to playful color quilting!

 Last, keep your color chips close by.
 They’re a daily reminder that says ‘Hey, color chips are creative catnip!’
 So go ahead – bat ’em around and see the magic happen!